Good for: arty accessories and soft furnishings

 Good for: contemporary kids toys

 A trip to this Blackheath toyshop will lighten the mood of even the grumpiest of little ’uns, while parents can treat it as a reconnaissance mission for scouting potential gifts.
 Win-win.
-The store touts itself as a ‘modern children’s shop’ and as such stocks Japanese collectables, comics and designer Maileg dolls’ houses.
+The store touts itself as a ‘modern children’s shop’ and as such stocks beeswax sandwich wraps, comics and designer Maileg dolls’ houses.

 Good for: renowned literature and bijou tea